 'Because your time is precious.' ~ Diana's motto

 Diana's mission is to help you create and launch your course - and that's what we discuss on this episode of Connect the Dots.

-As an online course specialist, Diana helps people create a course, get past all the technical aspects and roadblocks as well as helps launch their course into the world (and celebrating the success afterwards!)
+As an online course specialist, Diana helps people create an online course, get past all the technical aspects and roadblocks as well as coaches them to launch their course into the world (and celebrating the success afterwards!)

-To set the right expectations for someone who wants to build an online course, Diana has a library of "Online Course How To" videos on her YouTube channel that she recommends people watch before taking any steps into online course creation.
+To set the right expectations for someone who wants to build an online course, Diana has a library of "Online Course How-To" videos that she recommends people watch before taking any steps into online course creation.